 of foresighted ambitious residents who desired a better place for the 4-H’ers

 to show their wares.
-But, instead the citizens cried out for a place to
+But, instead the citizens wanted a place to

 host their special events, so the Celebration Centre was built.
 Then the

-4-H’ers became rowdy and cried out they needed a place to show their
+4-H’ers asked for a place to show their

 cattle, horses, and sheep during the county 4-H fair.
 So a

 football-sized horse arena was built.
 Then the horse shows began,